mjordan/islandora_workbench/README.md

  The file will also contain empty columns corresponding to all of the fields in the target content type.
 An example, generated from a 2-record input CSV file, looks like this (only left-most part of the spreadsheet shown):

  ![Output CSV](docs/images/output_csv.png)

+ This file will be suitable as a template for subsequent `update` tasks, since it already contains the node IDs for all the stub nodes plus column headers for all of the fields in those nodes.
+You can remove any colums you do not want to include in your `update` task.
+You can also use the node IDs in this file as a template for later `add_media` tasks; all you will need to do is delete the other columns and add a `file` column containing the new nodes' corresponding filenames.

 ## Contributing